 - Silicone implants – These implants are already filled with silicone gel.
 This gel provides a similar feel like human fat and is thick and gelatinous.
-Most agree that this type of implants look and feel the most natural.
+Most agree that this type of implants looks and feels the most natural.

 Post-Op Expectation of Breast Implant Procedures

-During a breast implant operation, your breasts will be placed in gauze dressings and a medical bandage or support bra will minimize swelling and support the breasts as they heal.
-Immediately after surgery, you will be taken into a recovery area for close monitoring.
+During a breast implant operation, your doctor places gauze dressings over your breasts and a medical bandage or support bra minimizes swelling and support the breasts as they heal.
+Immediately after surgery, your medical team takes you into a recovery area for close monitoring.
 You may be permitted to go home when you are stable for discharge, typically after an hour or so.
 Wear your support garment (a bra or elastic band, called a bandeau) around the clock as instructed by your plastic surgeon.

 It’s important to keep in mind when considering breast implants that this procedure does not prevent sagging, and there are chances that the implant might rupture.
 A rupture would require medical intervention and removal.
 After removal, another surgery might be required to make sure that the general appearance of the breasts is aesthetically acceptable.
-Also, breast-feeding can be affected in some women.
-However, many women can breast-feed even after a breast implant surgery.
+Also, breastfeeding can be changed for some women.
+However, many women can breastfeed even after breast implant surgery.

 Why are breast lifts becoming more popular in NJ?

-There has been 99 percent increase – with around 105, 219 mastopexy procedures performed in 2017 by board certified surgeons.
-For breast implants the increase has been a mere 41 percent since 2000 – with around 300,378 surgeries performed in the year 2017.
+There is a 99 percent increase – with around 105, 219 mastopexy procedures performed in 2017 by board-certified surgeons.
+For breast implants, the increase has been a mere 41 percent since 2000 – with around 300,378 surgeries performed in the year 2017.
 This shows that the popularity of breast lifts has increased at twice the rate of breast implant procedures.